divyakp88/django-notes-app/README.md

 # django-notes-app
-Simple Notes App using  Django

 A simple Notes App built with Django that lets users add, edit, and delete notes.
-Includes user authentication and a clean UI with background images.
+Includes user authentication, Password Reset feature and a clean UI with background images.

 ---